programmercave0/programmercave-blog/_posts/2019-10-24-Roy and Code Streak | HackerEarth Challenge.md

 ---
 layout: post
 title: "Roy and Code Streak | HackerEarth Challenge"
-subtitle: "Roy is working on HackerEarth Profile.
+description: "Roy is working on HackerEarth Profile.
 Right now he is working on User Statistics.
 One of the statistics data (Code Streak) is as follows:"
 author: "Programmercave"
 header-img: "/assets/HERoy.png"